This set of 8051 Micro-controller Multiple Choice Questions & Answers (MCQs) focuses on “Interrupt Programming”.

 10. What is the correct order of priority that is set after a controller gets reset?

-Sanfoundry Global Education & Learning Series – Micro-controllers.
+Sanfoundry Global Education & Learning Series – Electronic Devices and Circuits.